ywen407/books-futures-explained/src/4_pin.md

 ## Pinning and self-referential structs

-Let's start where we left off in the last chapter by making the problem we saw using a self-referential struct in our generator a lot simpler by making some self-referential structs that are easier to reason about than our state machines:
+Let's start where we left off in the last chapter by making the problem we saw using a self-references in our generator a lot simpler by making some self-referential structs that are easier to reason about than our state machines: